kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

 ## API server aggregation

 Usually, each resource in the Kubernetes API requires code that handles REST requests and manages persistent storage of objects.
-The main Kubernetes API server handles built-in resources like *pods* and *services*, and can also handle custom resources in a generic way through [CustomResourceDefinitions](#customresourcedefinitions).
+The main Kubernetes API server handles built-in resources like *pods* and *services*, and can also handle custom resources in a generic way through [CRDs](#customresourcedefinitions).

 The [aggregation layer](/docs/concepts/api-extension/apiserver-aggregation/) allows you to provide specialized implementations for your custom resources by writing and deploying your own standalone API server.